UPDATE (3.4.21): Summer’s Eve Removes 10 Toxic Ingredients!

 Environmental, health, and justice organizations from across the nation — and leading researchers, scientists and healthcare providers — have joined WVE in an open letter (see below) to tell Prestige Consumer Healthcare, the makers of Summer’s Eve, that toxic and secret ingredients in personal care products are unacceptable.

-Scientists are clearly concerned about the impact chemicals in these products may be having on our health.
+This growing coalition is clearly concerned about the impact chemicals in these products may be having on our health.
 It’s long past time Summer’s Eve meets our demands to disclose all ingredients (including fragrances) in Summer’s Eve douches, washes, wipes and sprays, and eliminate the presence of all chemicals linked to cancer, fertility effects and other serious health concerns.

-Your voice makes a difference.
 In the last two years Summer’s Eve has reformulated their products to remove dangerous dyes and other harmful preservatives.
 But there are still critical and considerable disclosure and ingredient safety concerns, not to mention the company’s harmful marketing that exploits decades of stigma meant to make people feel ashamed of their bodies.

 Whether you use these products or not, it is unacceptable that a company is allowed to push a product under the guise of vaginal and sexual health, when in fact these products may pose a threat to our health.

 Prestige Consumer Healthcare, Inc.

 On behalf of the undersigned scientists, researchers and academics we are writing to urge you to disclose all ingredients (including fragrances) in Summer’s Eve intimate care products, eliminate the presence of chemicals linked to cancer, fertility effects and other serious health concerns and conduct research to better understand potential health harms from the use of intimate care products.